|Nutritional Guidelines (per serving)|

 - 2 stalks celery

-- 250 g. mushrooms (any kind, cleaned and thinly sliced)
+- 250 g mushrooms (cleaned and thinly sliced)

 - 1 medium onion

-- Finely dice 1 carrot and 1 celery stalk.
+Dice 1 carrot and 1 stalk of celery.
 Heat 2 tablespoons of the oil in a heavy-bottomed skillet over medium heat until shimmering.
-Sauté the diced carrot and celery with the mushrooms and parsley until vegetables are softened, about 10 minutes.
+Sauté the carrot and celery with the mushrooms and parsley until vegetables are softened, about 10 minutes.
 Remove from heat.

-- Spread the pounded turkey breast on a flat surface, cover it evenly with the slices of ham, sauteed mushrooms, and grated Parmigiano.
-Roll the turkey up tightly around the filling and secure with kitchen twine (see this video for instructions on how to tie a turkey roulade).
+Spread the pounded turkey breast on a flat surface, cover it evenly with the slices of ham, sauteed mushrooms, and grated Parmigiano.
+Roll the turkey up tightly around the filling and secure with kitchen twine.

 - The most classic filling is spinach and thin slices of frittata, but other possible combinations include: prunes and ham, speck (smoked prosciutto) and radicchio, ham and cheese, or vegetables and cheese.